sustainable-computing-io/susql-operator/doc/carbon.md

 # Carbon Dioxide Emission Estimation

-There are three primary CO2 emission calculation methods.
+SusQL supports three primary CO2 emission calculation methods.

 "Out-of-the-box" SusQL reports an estimated CO2 emission value for all measured workloads using the `static` method:

-The behavior of SusQL carbon calculation can be tuned by modyfing the `susql-config` `ConfigMap` in the same namespace that the SusQL operator is running in.
+The behavior of SusQL carbon calculation can be tuned by modifying the `susql-config` `ConfigMap` in the same namespace that the SusQL operator is running in.
 A sample file is provided in `samples/susql-config.yaml`.

 ## `static` Method